-Financial History behind Legal Sports Betting in Illinois
+Financial History Behind Legal Sports Betting in IL

 Sportsbook Apps in Illinois

-Here is a current list of mobile sportsbook apps available in Illinois as of October 2020:
+Here is a complete list of mobile sportsbook apps available in Illinois:

 - DraftKings Sportsbook